HardlyDifficult/Tutorials/Chapter3.md

 In script, we check for the character by using OverlapCollider.
 This is an on-demand way to check for colliders in the area.
 The contact filter filters results to only consider the character, so another fly guy in the area does not stop the spawner as well.

-We could have choosen to use OnTriggerEnter and OnTriggerExit instead - this approach was choosen both because it's simple and works well for this use case, and because it exposes us to multiple different techniques during this tutorial.
+We could have chosen to use OnTriggerEnter and OnTriggerExit instead - this approach was chosen both because it's simple and works well for this use case, and because it exposes us to multiple different techniques during this tutorial.

 </details>
 <details><summary>Why use a temp collider list?</summary>

 For performance reasons, the OverlapCollider method from Unity takes an array and then adds data to it -- as opposed to returning an array with the data requested (as they do for calls such as GetComponents).
 They do this because calls like this may occur frequently and the overhead of creating a new array each time may become a bottleneck.

-We create the array once and then pass the same one everytime we make the call to OverlapCollider.
+We create the array once and then pass the same one every time we make the call to OverlapCollider.

 For this component, we don't actually need the data itself.
 We only want to know if any objects overlap or not.
 For this reason, we never read anything from the tempColliderList -- we only consider the number of results (the return value for that method).